erinbuckels/starter-academic/content/CAST-12/index.md

 ## Citation

-Buckels, E. E. (2021).
-Multifaceted assessment of sadistic tendencies: The VAST and CAST.
+Buckels, E. E. (2022).
+Multifaceted assessment of sadistic tendencies.
 In P. K. Jonason (Ed.), *Shining light on the dark side of personality: Measurement properties and theoretical advances.* Hogrefe.